The Premier Domain Name Aftermarket Service

 These domains can then be backordered in the same manner as our Pending Delete domains.

 If there is only one Backorder request for a domain meeting the minimum bid amount,

-the auction will immediately close and the backorder amount entered by the user will be charged.
+the auction will immediately close and the minimum required bid will be charged.

 If there are multiple users who have placed a

 backorder request for the domain at or above the listed minimum, a 3-day auction will occur

 - When can I enter, edit and delete a Pre-Release Backorder?

 You can enter, edit or delete a Pre-Release backorder prior to the Pre-Release backorder deadline for a domain,

 but please note that only minimum bid Backorder requests can be deleted.

 We publish the Pre-Release Backorder deadline for each domain on the platform,